cfpb/sbl-project/features/features.md

 - [ ] [Need further review] As a filer, I want to be able to log out of my account at the end of a session, to keep it secure.
 Add timeout period for session?
 Login/Logout in the header area?
 - [ ] [Need further review] As a filer, I want each person on my team to have a separate account, so we don’t have to share login information.
 This is already built into the new system - Login.gov, user profile, etc.
 - [ ] [Needs further review] As a financial institution point of contact, I want there to be a credible process for ensuring that users are really associated with financial institutions, so that malicious actors can’t sabotage my filing process.

-### Technical requirements
-1. User management API
-    1. Writes user data back to Keycloak
-1. Institutions API
-    1. Retrieve institution data by LEI, name, and email domain.

-### Content requirements:
-- [ ] Inform the user of what they should do if their financial institution is not registered with GLEIF (need LEI)
-- [ ] Notification content/messaging for each of the possible financial institution association scenarios

 ### Questions
 **What's the UX for a user who cannot self-associate with at least one FI?
 Can they even proceed into the app?**